 The SARS-Cov-2 pandemic has really upset all planning of completing the deep drilling and surface science work at EGRIP.
-The entire field seasons of 2020 an 2021 were cancelled; but in 2022 we were able to restore camp.
-This season, 2023, we hope to be able to finish deep drilling, delayed three years due to COVID.
+The entire field seasons of 2020 an 2021 were cancelled; but in 2022 we were able to restore camp and in 2023 we were able to drill through the ice stream and into the basal material.
+This season, 2024, we will finish operations in the deep bore hole, do some replicate drilling tests, close the underground trenches and pack down camp for traverse to the old GRIP site in 2025.

 The authors wish to express sincere gratitude to the U.S. National Science Foundation and their logistical agent Battelle ARO Polar Field Services (PFS) and to the New York Air National Guard (109th) for their assistance and their supportive actions in anticipation of the upcoming EGRIP field campaign.
-Without this assistance, little of what is planned for the 2023 season could be realized.
+Without this assistance, little of what is planned for the 2024 season could be realized.

-Copenhagen, February 11th, 2023
+Copenhagen, February 22nd, 2024